NaveedNaseem84/PP3--Hangman-Lite/README.md

 ![welcome - select difficulty](readme-images/welcome-screen.png)

-**Please note:** For the purposes of this project, the following values have used to determine the difficulty:
+**Please note:** For the purposes of this project, the following values have been used to determine the difficulty:

 1 = easy (12 attempts)